bhklab/med-imagetools/docs/usage/Dicom/interlacer.md

 # Interlacer Module

 The **Interlacer** module builds and searches a tree-like structure made from DICOM series using metadata links.
 This makes it easier to group, explore, and work with medical imaging data.

+!!! note

+    This module is available in `med-imagetools 2.0` and later versions.
-It replaces the old `DataGraph` module from `med-imagetools 1.0`.
+    It replaces the now deprecated `DataGraph` module from `med-imagetools 1.0`.

 ---

 ## Overview

 This module turns DICOM series into a set of trees (a forest), using metadata to connect related series.
-This helps users follow the relationships between series — for example, linking a CT scan to its RTSTRUCT and RTDOSE — and makes it easier to run queries or group series by type.
+This helps users follow the relationships between series — for example, linking a `CT` scan to its `RTSTRUCT` and `RTDOSE` — and makes it easier to run queries or group series by type.

 ---